Differentiable graph-structured models for inverse design of lattice materials: Results

-Thus, obtaining mechanical properties such as the relative density, resulting node displacements due to a load, effective elastic modulus and Poisson's ratio can be obtained in a fully differentiable framework, starting with message passing on the graph representation of the lattice, an edge-wise pooling operation and a series of ordinary\footnote{I.e., on data without graph structure, such as vectors and matrices.} differentiable operations.
+Thus, obtaining mechanical properties such as the relative density, resulting node displacements due to a load, effective elastic modulus and Poisson's ratio can be obtained in a fully differentiable framework, starting with message passing on the graph representation of the lattice, an edge-wise pooling operation and a series of ordinary differentiable operations, i.e., operations on data without graph structure, such as scalars, vectors and matrices.